rqlite/rqlite/DOC/CONSISTENCY.md

 # Read Consistency
+_rqlite has been run through Jepsen-style testing.
+You can read about it [here](https://github.com/wildarch/jepsen.rqlite/blob/main/doc/blog.md)._

 Even though serving queries does not require Raft consensus (because the database is not changed), [queries should generally be served by the Leader](https://github.com/rqlite/rqlite/issues/5).
 Why is this?
 Because, without this check, queries on a node could return results that are out-of-date i.e. _stale_.
 This could happen for one, or both, of the following two reasons: